wso2/ETAC/outlooks/serverless_outlook.md

 # Original Authors
 Original authors are Srinath Perera (srinath@wso2.com), Paul Fremantle (paul@wso2.com), Frank Leymann (frank@wso2.com), Nuwan Bandara (nuwan@wso2.com).

-Acknowledgments
+# Acknowledgments
-Many thanks to Selvaratnam Uthaiyashankar and Nuwan Bandara from WSO2 who have provided significant and useful feedback.
+Many thanks to Selvaratnam Uthaiyashankar from WSO2 who have provided significant and useful feedback.

-Help us improve ETAC
+# Help us improve ETAC
 We welcome and appreciate any feedback, changes, or contributions.
 Please send a pull request, create a github issue, or send a mail to srinath@wso2.com.

-Serverless Outlook, an ETAC methodology based analysis of Serverless technology will be released soon.
-To receive updates to ETAC and ETAC based emerging technology analysis, please subscribe to our Global Technology Outlook Updates Newsletter.
+Blockchain Outlook, an ETAC methodology based analysis of Serverless technology will be released soon.
+To receive updates to ETAC and ETAC based emerging technology analysis, please subscribe to our [Global Technology Outlook Updates Newsletter](https://wso2.com/subscribe/global-technology-outlook-update).